A topic from the subject of Environmental Chemistry in Chemistry.

 Significance:

 Understanding chemical reaction kinetics is crucial in environmental science because it helps us predict the behavior of pollutants and their impact on the environment.
-For example, the rate of decomposition of organic matter in soil is affected by temperature and microbial activity.
+For example, the rate of decomposition of organic matter in soil is affected by temperature and microbial activity (which affects the concentration of enzymes).
 By understanding these relationships, we can better manage environmental processes and mitigate pollution.
+The experiment also demonstrates how factors such as temperature and concentration affect reaction rates – principles which apply to many other environmentally relevant processes.

 Share on: